Rinnegatamante/VitaDB-Downloader/README.md

 - Searching by author/homebrew name.
 - Filtering apps by category.
 - Viewing of all available screenshots for apps.
-- Sorting apps by different criteria (Most Recent, Oldest, Most Downloaded, Least Downloaded, Alphabetical)
+- Sorting apps by different criteria (Most Recent, Oldest, Most Downloaded, Least Downloaded, Alphabetical, etc...)
 - Showing of several metadata for apps.
 - Download and installation of vpk+data files or vpk only at user discretion.
 (No more need to redownload data files everytime you want to update an homebrew for which data files are unchanged)
-- Minimalistic GUI based on dear ImGui with focus on robustness over fancyness.
+- GUI based on dear ImGui, providing a very robust user experience without sacrificing on fancyness and with high customizability.
 - Fast boot time (Only the very first boot will take a bit more due to app icons download.
 Successive boots will be basically instant)
 - Low storage usage (Screenshots are served on demand, the only data that are kept on storage are app icons with a complessive storage usage lower than 10 MBs).
-- Tracking of installed apps, even when not installed through VitaDB Downloader, and of their state (outdated/updated).
+- Tracking of installed apps and of their state (outdated/updated) even when not installed through VitaDB Downloader.
 - Background music (You can customize it by changing ux0:data/VitaDB/bg.ogg with your own preferred track).
 - Background image/video (You can customize it by changing ux0:data/VitaDB/bg.mp4 or ux0:data/VitaDB/bg.png).
 - Support for themes (Customization of GUI elements via ux0:data/VitaDB/themes.ini) with built-in downloader and manager.
+- Support for PSP homebrews.
+- Daemon support for homebrews update check in background during normal console usage.

 ## Themes
 You can find some themes usable with this application on [this repository](https://github.com/CatoTheYounger97/vitaDB_themes).